salesforce/design-system-react/docs/behavior-tests.md

 # Overview #

 We have structured the tests such that the behavior tests drive the API, and from there the code.
-Unit testing of individual API methods and underlying code is still required, but the primary focus is on the behavior tests that _then_ manipulate the components.
+Unit testing has been abstracted to a higher level--the behavior tests execute functions that get implemented in facade specific ways that _then_ manipulate the components.
+You could call it a "testing API" for the components that guarantee parity across all the facades.
 They are structured like this:

 ```Text
                   --- Facade Tests (jQuery) ------- Facade Specific API ---